Penser À ou Penser DE

 Penser de / du / de la / des / de l’ +

 This structure is used to express an opinion or judgment about someone or something.
-It indicates what you think “of” a particular subject or person.
+It indicates what you think “of” a particular subject.

 It is interesting to point out that you can indeed use the pronoun EN for places when they are preceded by some form of DE.